 Delving into the complexities of relationships and the obstination of growing old, while subtly brushing upon climate change, mental illness and defeatism, Fusiform Gyrus is as surprising as it is entertaining, as strange as it is familiar, as ingenious as it is traditional, as much Twin Peaks as it is Schoolhouse Rock.
 The orchestra—Chris DiMeglio, Lathan Hardy, Sam Kulik, Jessica Lurie, Stefan Zeniuk and Peter Zummo—interact with the actors throughout the show, providing not only musical accompaniment, but also spooky sound effects, feedback and assurance to the characters.
 So give this one a shot, then come back here and let us know what it did for you.
 Whether it brings back grand old memories or leaves you feeling something less than nostalgic, your reviews help others decide whether they should attend, and your ratings help us help you find events and activities you’ll love!4

-Andrew Andrews attended Fusiform Gyrus - A Septet for Two Scientists and Five Horns at HERE in New York on Saturday, February 10, 2018 @ 7:00pm to write this review.
+Andrew Andrews attended Fusiform Gyrus - A Septet for Two Scientists and Five Horns at HERE in Manhattan on Saturday, February 10, 2018 @ 7:00pm to write this review.